calogica/calogica.com/_posts/2020-07-07-season-pass-hierarchical-modelng-r-stan-brms.md

 Back to our model\!

 However, this simple model fails to take `Channel` into consideration and is not actionable from a practical marketing standpoint where channel mix is an ever-present optimization challenge.
-In other words, while the model itself is fine and appears to be a good fit, it’s not really an appropriate “small world” model for our “large world”, to quote [Richard McElreath](https://books.google.com/books?id=T3FQDwAAQBAJ&pg=PA19&lpg=PA19&dq=mcelreath+small+world+big+world&source=bl&ots=vsrrBaL97W&sig=ACfU3U1qDTwHgFTyEPBmxAhkQmdX5FgC0Q&hl=en&sa=X&ved=2ahUKEwih9c6btbbqAhUVJzQIHXRlD2IQ6AEwC3oECAoQAQ#v=onepage&q=mcelreath%20small%20world%20big%20world&f=false).
+In other words, while the model itself is fine and appears to be a good fit, it’s not really an appropriate “small world” model for our “large world”, to invoke [Richard McElreath](https://books.google.com/books?id=T3FQDwAAQBAJ&pg=PA19&lpg=PA19&dq=mcelreath+small+world+big+world&source=bl&ots=vsrrBaL97W&sig=ACfU3U1qDTwHgFTyEPBmxAhkQmdX5FgC0Q&hl=en&sa=X&ved=2ahUKEwih9c6btbbqAhUVJzQIHXRlD2IQ6AEwC3oECAoQAQ#v=onepage&q=mcelreath%20small%20world%20big%20world&f=false).

 Simply modeling `Channel` as another independent (dummy) variable would also likely misrepresent the actual data generating process, since we know from our EDA above that `Channel` and `Promo` seem to depend on one another.